BasicWolf/archived-concrete-settings/docs/basic_concepts.rst

            doc="Turns debug mode on/off",
        )

-And here is the short version which produces the same class as the one above:
+And here is the short version which produces the same class as above:

 .. testcode::